rogadev/viu-career-outlooks/CONTRIBUTING.md

    - All tests must pass before merging
    - Merging to `main` will automatically deploy to production

+## Automated Workflow Enforcement

+This project uses GitHub Actions to automatically enforce our development workflow:

+1. **Pull Request Validation**

+   - All PRs to `dev` undergo automated testing and linting
+   - Tests must pass before merge is allowed

+2. **Main Branch Protection**

+   - PRs to `main` require at least one approval
+   - All tests must pass
+   - Code must be reviewed before merging

+3. **Automated Deployment**
+   - Merging to `main` automatically triggers deployment to production
+   - Production deployment only happens after successful tests

+You can find these workflow configurations in the `.github/workflows` directory.

 ## Important Notes

 - ⚠️ Never push directly to `main`